Dark energy from the gas of wormholes

 Then for the total partition function we find

 where $\left[ DN\right] =\prod\limits_{k}dN_{k}$ and $\sigma (N)$ comes from the integration measure (i.e., from the Jacobian of transformation from $ F\left( \xi \right) $ to $N\left( k\right) $)

-We point out that $\sigma (N)$ can be changed by means of adding to the action (\ref{act} ) of an arbitrary "non-dynamical" constant term which depends only on topology (wormholes) $S\rightarrow S+\Delta S(N\left( k\right) )$.
-The multiplier $Z_{0}(N)$ defines the simplest measure for topologies which is given by

-where $\pm $ stands for Bose/Fermi statistics of the field $\varphi $.
-Now by means of using the expression (\ref{ztot}) and (\ref{gr}) we find the two-point Green function in the form
+We point out that $I(N)$ can be changed by means of adding to the action ( \ref{act} ) of an arbitrary "non-dynamical" constant term which depends only on topology $S\rightarrow S+\Delta S(N\left( k\right) )$ (e.g., a topological Euler term ).
+The multiplier $Z_{0}(N)$ defines the simplest measure for topologies.
+Now by means of using the expression (\ref{grf}) and (\ref{ztot}) we find the two-point Green function in the form